-Next to the username is the Logout button.
-Click it to end this session.
+Under the username is the Logout button.
+Click this to end this session.

-NOTE: If you close the web browser without logging out, it will be seen as an abnormal exit and the session will still be occupied.
+NOTE: If you close the web browser without clicking the Logout button first, then it will be seen as an abnormal exit and the login session will still be occupied.

-Click the D-Link logo aon the upper-left corner of the screen to be redirected to the local D-Link website.
+Click the D-Link logo at the upper-left corner of the screen to be redirected to the local D-Link website.